madura96/kpod-mount-pvc/README.md

 ## Specification:
-1- param pvc name, create a pod and mount the volume on it
+Create a pod and mount the volume, the script takes these parameters:
+1- command takes pvc name as param
-2- it will have busybox container
-3- that can be changed by giving an argument --image <container-image-of-tools>
+2- create the pod with busybox container (by default) 3- the image can be changed by giving an argument --image <container-image-of-tools>
+4- constitute ref images
+5- make a dump of the db